How to Check If a Domain Name Is Available

 Generally speaking, your business name and domain name don’t have to match - but there are cases in which it makes sense.
 This depends mainly on how your company name aligns to the brand you are trying to establish.

-If you named your company after your brand you should of course use the same as the domain name.
-Theis what you want to use in your domain name.
+If you named your company after your brand, you should of course use the same as the domain name.
 As an example, if your company is called “AdClicks Ltd” and you aim on running an advertising network under the name “AdClicks” the domain should naturally follow and be “adclicks.com” (or similar).

 On the other hand, if your business name is rather generic, you shouldn’t use the matching domain name.
 For example, if your company is called “J&A Trading Ltd.” because you and your business partner’s first names make up the company name, yet you are selling baby accessories under the brand name “baby’s world”, you should use ”babyworld.com” or something similar.
 It wouldn’t make any sense to go with “jatrading.com” as it hurts your search-engine ranking.